mohammadsyuhada/nextui-redux/README.md

 - Reusable UI component that can be used by other tools for a consistent design
 - Fix wrong wifi/bluetooth state icon in quick menu
 - Added semi transparent progress overlay for all blocking actions
+- Added confirmation dialog on action the require it
 - Rewrite settings app in C with UI redesign

 New Features: